Mobile Suit Gundam 0083: Stardust Memory

 The series was directed by Mitsuko Kase (episodes 1–7) and Takashi Imanishi (episodes 8–13), with character designs by Toshihiro Kawamoto and mechanical styling/design by Shoji Kawamori and Hajime Katoki.
 A compilation film, Mobile Suit Gundam 0083: The Afterglow of Zeon (also known as The Last Blitz of Zeon), opened theatrically in Japan on 29 August 1992.
-Known for its high production values and detailed mecha action, the project helped define the franchise’s early-1990s UC aesthetic.
+Known for its high production values and detailed mecha action, the project helped define the franchise's early-1990s UC aesthetic.

 Plot

-Set in Universal Century 0083, three years after the One Year War, the story begins at the Earth Federation’s Torrington Base, where Zeon ace Anavel Gato infiltrates the facility during a nighttime raid and steals the Gundam GP02A “Physalis,” a prototype equipped with a nuclear bazooka.
-Test pilot Kou Uraki impulsively launches in the companion Gundam GP01 “Zephyranthes” despite his lack of combat experience, engaging Gato briefly before being outmatched.
+Set in Universal Century 0083, three years after the One Year War, the story begins at the Earth Federation's Torrington Base, where Zeon ace pilot Anavel Gato infiltrates the facility during a nighttime raid and steals the Gundam GP02A "Physalis", a prototype equipped with a nuclear bazooka.
+Test pilot Kou Uraki impulsively launches in the companion Gundam GP01 "Zephyranthes" despite his lack of combat experience, engaging Gato briefly before being outmatched.
 The theft of a nuclear-capable mobile suit shakes the Federation, setting into motion a galaxy-spanning pursuit.

 The Federation assigns the newly commissioned Pegasus-class assault ship Albion to recover the GP02A.
-Kou and fellow test pilot Chuck Keith join the crew under Captain Eiphar Synapse, alongside Anaheim Electronics engineer Nina Purpleton, who was part of the Gundam Development Project.
-Their chase leads across Australia’s deserts and coastline, culminating in harsh skirmishes where the inexperienced Kou struggles with piloting under real combat conditions.
-Kou’s reckless sorties often endanger the mission, but also prove his potential as he begins to mature as a pilot.
+Kou and fellow test pilot Chuck Keith join the crew under Captain Eyphar Sinapus, alongside Anaheim Electronics engineer Nina Purpleton, who was part of the Gundam Development Project.
+Their chase leads from Australia to Africa, culminating in harsh skirmishes where the inexperienced Kou struggles with piloting under real combat conditions.
+Kou's reckless sorties often endanger the mission, but also prove his potential as he begins to mature as a pilot.

-The pursuit eventually extends into space, where Gato rejoins Aiguille Delaz’s fleet.
-The Delaz Fleet initiates “Operation Stardust,” a plan to destabilize the Federation and revive Zeon’s cause.
-The first phase culminates in the infamous Naval Review at Konpeitoh (formerly Solomon), where Gato uses the GP02A’s nuclear bazooka to annihilate nearly one-third of the Federation fleet in a single strike.
-Survivors dub him the “Nightmare of Solomon,” and the Federation reels from its greatest military disaster since the One Year War.
+The pursuit eventually extends into space, where Gato rejoins Aiguille Delaz's fleet.
+The Delaz Fleet initiates "Operation Stardust", a plan to destabilize the Federation and revive Zeon's cause.
+The first phase culminates in the Federation Naval Review at Confeito (formerly Solomon), where Gato uses the GP02A's nuclear bazooka to annihilate nearly one-third of the Federation fleet in a single strike.
+The Federation reels from its greatest military disaster since the One Year War.